Stimulant drugs like cocaine and methamphetamine make users feel awake and energetic.

 - Pills or tablets

-If you need help to overcome a drug or alcohol addiction, you don’t have to work through this problem by yourself.
+The bodily harm of drugs can be devastating.
+Get help now before it is too late.
+To overcome a drug or alcohol addiction, you don’t have to work through this problem by yourself.
 Rehab Info is here to provide information and support.
 We’ll take some time to understand your situation, and then we’ll counsel you about your treatment options.